CMakeTargetsFile¶

 declarations (i.e., its configuration) change.

-The configuration file must be named CMakeTargets.json
+The configuration file must be named CMakeTargets.json and can reside

 anywhere in the project's directory.